mekas/mb1313600022/README.md

 ### 1313618030(Farhan Herdian Pradana)
 I want to create anime database app so that anime watchers can find anime, give score, review, and add favorite

+### 1313618008(Lazuardy Khatulistiwa)
+I want to make an application that will show articles about programming tutorial in Indonesian